mtremsal/fly-machines-proxy-demo/README.md

 Our solution has two parts:

 * A `lobby` that lists available gameservers in various regions and lets users join them.
 * A `gameserver` that accepts connections from many concurrent users.
-Each `gameserver` is in its own region, and only users connected to the same `gameserver` can chat together.
+Each `gameserver` is in its own region, and only users connected to the same `gameserver` can chat/play/work together.

 The `gameserver` serializes and synchronizes everyone's inputs and displays the resulting authoritative state back to users in real-time.
-We share the same codebase for the `lobby` and `webserver` and deploy it as a regular Fly App to n regions.
+We share the same codebase for the `lobby` and `webserver` and deploy it as a regular Fly App to any number of regions.
 Here, we've deployed to EWR 🇺🇸, NRT 🇯🇵, and CDG 🇫🇷.

 ![regions](./docs/assets/20220921_drawing_1.png)

-We could route traffic to individual instances, but to keep the demo simple, we're deploying 1 instance per region, and routing traffic per region.
+We could route traffic to individual instances, but to keep the demo simple, we're deploying 1 instance per region, and are routing traffic per region.
 If we wanted to route traffic to individual instances, we'd need the instance ids to be static, which would also require deploying them as Fly Machines rather than as a managed App.

 We run the [`Phoenix`](https://github.com/phoenixframework/phoenix) web server because LiveViews (real-time server-rendered pages) let us minimize the amount of code we write for the frontend and PubSub mechanism, to focus on the interesting bits.
 The `lobby` is a LiveView that lives at `/`.
 The `gameserver` is a LiveView running at `/gameserver/<region>`.
 An individual instance doesn't keep track of which other instances are running, only that the app is deployed in 3 specific regions.